ThredUp Inc. (TDUP) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for ThredUp Inc. (TDUP) is $4.22, which is $0.72 above the current market price.
-The public float for TDUP is 71.08M, and currently, short sellers hold a 11.04% ratio of that float.
-The average trading volume of TDUP on September 07, 2023 was 738.16K shares.
+The average price predicted for ThredUp Inc. (TDUP) by analysts is $4.22, which is $0.72 above the current market price.
+The public float for TDUP is 71.08M, and at present, short sellers hold a 11.04% of that float.
+On September 08, 2023, the average trading volume of TDUP was 738.16K shares.

 TDUP’s Market Performance